rdkcentral/firebolt-apis/requirements/specifications/media/media-access.md

 permission to use at least one of the the `xrn:firebolt:capability:media-access:` capabilities for `audio`, `images`, or `video`.

+**TODO**: Need Ripple team input on this... it breaks our standard pattern.

 The `MediaAccess.media()` API only matches `MediaFile` objects that the app has permission to, i.e. files that would have been returned from